Create a Tick-Free Yard

 - Clear tall grasses and brush around homes and at the edge of lawns.

-- Place a wood chip or gravel barrier between lawns, wooded areas, and around all patios and play equipment.
+- Place a pea gravel or wood chip barrier between lawns, wooded areas, and around all patios and play equipment.
 This will deter ticks from making their way into recreational areas.

 - Mow the lawn frequently and keep all leaves raked.
 Concerned about removing leaf litter or what is the best balance to mulch?
-Remove “excessive leaves” and leave some natural leaves to protect other insects.
 Check out this great vlog from Dr. Frank Rossi at NYSIPM “Fall Lawn IPM: Managing Leaves & Ticks”.

 - Keep play equipment, decks, and patios away from yard edges and trees.
 If possible, place them in direct sunlight.